September 2024

 June 19, 2024

-So soon, the 2-week trip to Japan to learn about their aging society is coming to an end with so many opportunities to learn and have fun.
+So soon, the two-week trip to Japan to learn about their aging society is coming to an end with so many opportunities to learn and have fun.
 This day was pretty busy as we had to run an early schedule to visit the Fujisawa City Senior ICT Intercultural Communication building and the Yoko-no-Sono nursing home.
 This blog is dedicated to the Yoko-no-Sono nursing home, how care is administered, some challenges, and recent efforts for improvements.

 This trip has been worthwhile — the humility, eagerness to help, friendliness, sumptuous food, and memories of beautiful sceneries in Japan are something I am taking with me.
 I can’t wait to see all there is left before heading back to the United States.